Center for Integrated Research Computing

 Storage of files on CIRC systems should be limited to source code, software libraries and applications, and data for processing, analysis, and visualization.
 Data which contains any classified, legally or confidentially restricted information, or any protected health information (PHI) under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) or other information which is classified as identifiable cannot be stored on CIRC's BlueHive, Blue Gene, and NX systems.
 Ensuring compliance for proper data management is the responsibility of the individual investigators.
 CIRC personnel are available for data management consultation if needed.

-CIRC provides temporary storage space for user settings, software code, configuration data, etc. as well as temporary scratch space for data and results.
-Please note that the CIRC does not currently have the resources to provide long-term data storage at this time.
+CIRC provides storage space for user settings, software code, configuration data, etc. as well as scratch space for large data and results.
 Please do not store critical research data or results on CIRC systems that has not been backed up elsewhere.
+Files stored in the /scratch partition on BlueHive and Blue Gene are not backed up.
 Users are encouraged to discuss a data management plan with CIRC staff.
-CIRC does not provided backups for research data at this time.

 All software used on CIRC systems must be appropriately acquired and used according to the licensing.
 Possession, use, or transmission of illegally obtained software is prohibited.
 Users shall not copy, store or transfer copyrighted software or data, except as permitted by the owner of the copyright.